John Weaver (political consultant)

-John Weaver (born c.
-1959) is an American political consultant, who worked on the John McCain presidential campaigns of 2000 and 2008.
+John Weaver (born circa 1959) is an American political consultant.
+He worked on the John McCain presidential campaigns of 2000 and 2008.
 In between, he worked for a time for the Democratic Congressional Campaign Committee.
-He was also the chief strategist for the 2016 presidential campaign of Republican John Kasich.
+He was also the chief strategist for Jon Huntsman Jr's 2012 presidential campaign, and later, the 2016 presidential campaign of John Kasich.

 In 2019, he co-founded The Lincoln Project, a super PAC opposed to the re-election of President Donald Trump in 2020.
-He resigned from the organization in the summer of 2020, after he was accused of online harassment by 21 men, as well as offering personal and professional favors in exchange for sex to at least 10 of the men.
+He resigned from the organization in January 2021, after he was accused of online harassment by 21 men as well as offering personal and professional favors in exchange for sex to at least 10 of the men.

 Early life and education

 Weaver was born in Kermit, Texas; he studied at Texas A&M University, where he worked at The Battalion, the student newspaper.

 Career in politics

 Texas politics

 Weaver worked for Republican congressmen Phil Gramm and Tom Loeffler, as well as Bill Clements.
 Weaver was executive director of the Republican Party of Texas (in which capacity he worked with Rick Perry); was a Texas leader in George H. W. Bush's campaigns for president in 1988 and in 1992; and worked for Gramm in his unsuccessful 1996 bid for the presidency.